PX4/PX4-Devguide/en/log/flight_log_analysis.md

 There are several software packages that exist to analyze PX4 flight logs.
 They are described below.

+## Reporting Flights

+The instructions in the PX4 user guide detail [how to report a flight](https://docs.px4.io/en/flight-reporting.html) or issues with a flight.

 ## Structured Analysis

 Before analyzing a flight log it is key to establish the context of it: